Time Investment: 7 Minutes

 It is important to note, you need an attorney that is actively barred in the state of where your business resides and/or you are engaged in business.
-Advisement by attorneys from across state lines can be borderline unethical, not be conducive to the type of advisement you need, as well as leaving you in a lurch.
+Advisement by attorneys from across state lines can borderline unethical, not be conducive to the type of advisement you need, as well as leaving you in a lurch.

 Consider this also, if you take advisement from friend-of-a-friend Sally who lives in Tennessee while your business is in Texas and you end up with a legal issue – is Sally going to come to Texas to help you settle the issue?

-Which results in having to start all over with a new attorney and potentially cost you more in financial and time resources.
+Which results in having to start all over with a new attorney and potentially cost you more financial and time resources.

 There is safety in having a path of recourse should you run into issues in business.
 Having a friend of the family or a family member do legal work can complicate personal relationships if a situation comes up.
 You want to have the ability to pursue potential malpractice action or have someone to fix the issue at their cost.

 Unfortunately, I can’t give you a hard cost.
 Lawyers, much like photographers, all have different business models.
 These can range from a retainer contract arrangement, to hourly, through flat rate fees.